 Section XXVII.
 Meetings, Notices and Miscellaneous Provisions

 1. The Meetings of the College shall be General and Special.
-The Regulations may prescribe for General and Special Meetings to be held in two or more locationssubject to compliance with such procedures as may be set out in the Regulations.
+The Regulations may prescribe for General and Special Meetings to be held by Virtual Means and/or in two or more locations and/or by enabling participants to attend in person or by Virtual Means (a hybrid meeting) in accordance with such procedures as may be set out in the Regulations.

 2. General Meetings shall be held once in each calendar year or with such greater frequency as may be provided for in Regulations made by the Board of Trustees with the prior consent of the President.
 If only one General Meeting is required to be held in each calendar year, it shall be the Annual General Meeting.
 If more than one General Meeting is required to be held in any calendar year, one of those General Meetings shall be the Annual General Meeting.
 The date of the Annual General Meeting shall be determined in accordance with paragraph 3 of this Section and the dates of any other General Meetings shall be fixed by the Board of Trustees.
 If it becomes necessary to alter any such date (including that of the Annual General Meeting), the Registrar with the consent of, or on the direction of, the President may, not less than six weeks before the date originally fixed for the Meeting, give notice deferring the holding of the Meeting to a fresh date.